mattperrotta/final_project/report_and_data.md

 ![](report_and_data_files/figure-markdown_github/unnamed-chunk-5-1.png)

 For the graphs, it is clear that type A is the more prominent influenza type worldwide.
 Furthermore, H1N1 and H3 are the two prominent influenza A subtypes.
 Especially of note is the year 2009, which saw a huge spike in influenza A, specifically subtype H1N1.
 This is the swine flu pandemic.
-We see that before this spike, H3 was the dominant subtype.
-Interesting, after 2009, there does not appear to be a dominant subtype, as we see a relatively even number of H1N1 and H3 cases.
+We see that before this spike, H3 was the dominant subtype and the novel H1N1 type was nonexistant.
+Interestingly, after 2009, there does not appear to be a dominant subtype, as we see a relatively even number of H1N1 and H3 cases.

 After looking at the number of cases, we wanted to see how cases varied over time by transmission zone: